Battle of Hamra al-Asad: Camping at Hamra al-Asad

 The Muslim fighters, under the leadership of Muhammad, went to Hamra al-Asad and found the two dead bodies of the spies.
-Once Muhammad learned that the Quraysh were not there to attack him further, he decided to spend three nights - or five, according to ibn Sa’d - until Wednesday, (March 25–27, 625) before returning to Medina.
+Once Muhammad learned that the Quraysh were not there to attack him further, he decided to spend three nights - or five, according to ibn Sa'd - until Wednesday, (March 25–27, 625) before returning to Medina.

-While at Hamra al-Asad, Muhammad made an agreement with Mabad al-Khuzaah at Tihamah, in which Mabad pledged not to conceal anything from him.
-Mabad was then sent to Mecca to spread false information.
-In Mecca, Mabad met with Abu Sufyan and spread disinformation that Muhammad had gathered a great force to fight Abu Sufyan.
+While at Hamra al-Asad, Muhammad made an agreement with Ma'bad ibn Abi Ma'bad at Tihamah, in which Ma'bad pledged not to conceal anything from him.
+Ma'bad was then sent to Mecca to spread false information.
+In Mecca, Ma'bad met with Abu Sufyan and spread disinformation that Muhammad had gathered a great force to fight Abu Sufyan.
 Abu Sufyan and his companions were planning a massive and decisive attack on Medina to finish off the Muslims once and for all.
-Hearing Mabad's talk of the great military strength of Muhammad, Abu Sufyan retreated from his plan of an immediate attack on the Muslims.
+Hearing Ma'bad's talk of the great military strength of Muhammad, Abu Sufyan retreated from his plan of an immediate attack on the Muslims.
 In this fashion Muhammad successfully managed to prevent the massive onslaught the Meccans were planning.

 Capturing and beheading Quraysh soldiers

 After staying at Hamra al-Asad for three days, Muhammad returned to Medina.
 He captured Abu Azzah al-Jumahi as prisoner.
 Abu Azzah had previously been one of the prisoners of Badr.
-Abu Azzah Amr bin Abd Allah al-Jumahi had been treated kindly by Muhammad after the Battle of Badr, being a poor man with daughters, he had no means to pay ransom, he was released after the Battle of Badr, on the condition that he would not take up arms against Muslims again.
+Abu Azzah al-Jumahi had been treated kindly by Muhammad after the Battle of Badr, being a poor man with daughters, he had no means to pay ransom, he was released after the Battle of Badr, on the condition that he would not take up arms against Muslims again.
 But he had broken his promise and participated in the Battle of Uhud.
 He pleaded for mercy again, but Muhammad ordered him to be killed.
-Az-Zubair executed him, and in another version, Asim ibn Thabit.
+Zubayr ibn al-Awwam executed him, and in another version, Asim ibn Thabit.
 He was an influential poet who used his poetry to mobilise the masses against Muhammad.
 During the Battle of Uhud he used his poetry again to mobilise the masses against Muhammad.
 He also accompanied other Arab pagans to the Battle of Uhud.
 He was captured again and stated "O Muhammad let me free, I was forced to come".

-A Meccan spy Muawiyah bin Al Mugheerah, the cousin of Uthman ibn Affan, had been captured after Uhud.
+A Meccan spy Mu'awiya ibn al-Mughira, a cousin of Uthman ibn Affan, had been captured after Uhud.
 Uthman gave him shelter.
 He was given a grace period of three days and arranged a camel and provisions for his return journey to Mecca.
 Uthman departed with Muhammad for Hamra-al-Asad, and Muawiyah overstayed his grace.
 Though he fled by the time the army returned, Muhammad ordered his pursuit and execution.
 The orders were carried out.